Vitamin D: Everything You Need To Know

 Blood samples were taken from 235 patients hospitalised with Covid-19 and it was found that in patients older than 40, those who had sufficient levels of vitamin D were more than 51% less likely to die than patients who were deficiency.

-CAN I TEST MY LEVEL TESTED?
+CAN I GET MY LEVEL TESTED?

 Yes, it is possible to test your Vitamin D levels.
 You can purchase an affordable at home test kit online for just over £30.
 We recommend this quick and easy test from City Assays.
 It’s a simple finger prick blood test – you post your sample to their lab and receive your results via email.
 Testing can help you identify whether you need to be dosing to correct a deficiency, or to maintain an optimal level.